Bwillia13x/Nexus/final design/design polish (A, GPT5).md

     - Added `aria-live="polite"` status to announce current step for screen readers.
   - Container remains a scroll-snap carousel with `no-scrollbar` and `fade-x-edges` for clean visuals.

+- Performance & Data Use
+  - Introduced `cv-auto` (content-visibility) on below-the-fold sections to defer rendering; add `.cv-off` to opt out where intrinsic sizing would be unpredictable.
+  - Added `@media (prefers-reduced-data: reduce)` to disable wave/mesh overlays, further reduce orb intensity, soften glass glare, and disable shimmer-like effects.

 - Build & QA
   - Lint: clean.
   - Type-check: clean.